 - No Credit Risk

 In addition to providing working capital and credit information; protection from a large bad debt is one of the most important services an Invoice Factoring Company can provide.
 When deciding on a Factor, make sure they offer bankruptcy protection.
 Many smaller or under-capitalized factors cannot get credit insurance.
-This fact alone should make you think twice about your choice a factoring company.
+This fact alone should make you think twice about your choice of a factoring company.